New – Amazon EBS Snapshots Archive

 The ability to take frequent snapshots and easily restore volumes makes EBS snapshots an obvious choice for your data management strategy, alongside other backup options.
 The incremental nature of snapshots makes them cost-effective for daily and weekly backups that need immediate restores.
 However, you were telling us that business compliance and regulatory needs have meant that you needed to retain EBS snapshots for longer periods of time (months or years).
 For example, snapshots taken at the end of a project, or snapshots for test and development preserved for future project releases.
 The vast majority of these snapshots are taken and never read.
 For these snapshots, you are looking to lower your storage costs.
 Today, to benefit from lower storage costs, you may have written complex scripts involving temporary EC2 instances to restore snapshots, mount the corresponding volumes, and transfer the data to lower-cost storage tiers, such as Amazon Glacier.

 EBS Snapshots Archive provides a low-cost storage tier to archive full, point-in-time copies of EBS Snapshots that you must retain for 90 days or more for regulatory and compliance reasons, or for future project releases.
 Now, you can easily archive and manage EBS Snapshots, thereby eliminating the need for custom scripts and third-party tools to manage these snapshots.
 This lets you move your rarely accessed snapshots to EBS Snapshots Archive to achieve up to 75% lower storage costs, and avoid licensing costs for third-party tools.
-Furthermore, you can retrieve an archived snapshot within 24-72 hours, and, once restored, use the snapshot to recover an EBS volume.
+Furthermore, you can retrieve an archived snapshot.
+Depending on the snapshot size, it might take up to 72 hours.
+Once restored, use the snapshot to recover an EBS volume.

 As per usual, let me show you how it works.